Sales, Customer Success & Account Management job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying only to remote SDR or AE jobs without a portfolio of real outreach, discovery notes, and CRM work.
+Biggest mistake: Applying only to remote SDR jobs or presenting yourself as generally personable without proof of process, follow-through, and revenue impact.

 Mid-Career Candidates